phelipetls/blog/content/posts/bash-for-javascript-developers/index.md

 # Shebang

-When the command `./my-script` is executed, the shell you're using, be it bash or zsh, will simply run the commands in it.
-We can tell the operating system that this script should always be interpreted by bash with a shebang, which is a comment-like line at the start of the file:
+When the command `./my-script` is executed, the shell you're using, be it bash or zsh, will simply run the code in it.
+We can tell the operating system that this script should always be interpreted by bash with a shebang, a comment-like line at the start of the file:

 ```
 #!/bin/bash
 echo "Hello World from Bash ${BASH_VERSION}"
 ```

-Now, even if I'm in zsh or bash, the OS will the program `/bin/bash` to execute the script.
+Now, it doesn't matter if I'm using zsh or bash, the OS will use the program `/bin/bash` to interpret the code.

 ```shell-session
 % zsh